 - Napa Valley = 12°C / night to 31°C / day

-In general, focus more on summer clothing but bring 1-2 thick jackets or sweaters for camping outdoors especially at the Grand Canyon.
+As it is still California, focus more on summer clothing but bring 1-2 thick jackets or sweaters for camping outdoors especially at the Grand Canyon.
 Here’s a list of must-pack items:

 - Soap/shower gel

 - Comb or brush (Ladies: blow dryer / curling iron)